inlorfaze/fjc-eleventy/src/site/index.md

 ---

 Hi, I'm Finley.
-Currently I'm freelancing as a WordPress developer.
+I make things on the web for small businesses.
 Previously, I was working as a WordPress WooCommerce developer at an [eCommerce startup](https://www.allpeople.co/) and a front-end developer at [Cal Poly](https://calpoly.edu).
 I create custom WordPress websites that are fast, accessible, responsive, and SEO-optimized.

 ## What I Do